oconnorir/bia-app-2/README.md

 ### `Who is Bia for`

-Bia came about from wanting to create something simple that people could use everyday.
+Bia came about from wanting to create something simple that everyone could use everyday.
 The motive behind it was to show my Mom that technology could be easy and useful.

 ### `What Bia means`